-- E. When a space conditioning system is altered by the installation or replacement of space conditioning equipment (including replacement of the air handler, outdoor condensing unit of a split system air conditioner or heat pump, cooling or heating coil, or the furnace heat exchanger); - Existing setback thermostats shall be replaced with programmable communicating thermostats (PCTs) for all altered units.
-All newly installed space conditioning systems requiring a thermostat shall be equipped with a PCT.
-All PCTs shall meet the requirements of Section 112(c), and - 2. the duct system that is connected to the new or replaced space conditioning equipment, if the duct system meets the criteria of Section 144(k) 1, 2., and 3., shall be sealed, as confirmed through field verification and diagnostic testing in accordance with procedures for duct sealing of existing duct systems as specified in the Reference Nonresidential Appendix NA1CM manual, to one of the requirements of Section 149(b)1D; and
+- - Existing non-setback thermostats shall be replaced with setback programmable communicating thermostats (PCTs) for all altered units.
+All newly installed space conditioning systems requiring a thermostat shall be equipped with a setback thermostat PCT.
+All setback thermostats Section 112(c); and - 2.
+Tthe duct system that is connected to the new or replaced space conditioning equipment, if the duct system meets the criteria of Section 144(k)1, 2, and 3, shall be sealed, as confirmed through field verification and diagnostic testing in accordance with procedures for duct sealing of existing duct systems as specified in the Reference Nonresidential Appendix NA1CM manual, to one of the requirements of Section 149(b)1D2; and

-EXCEPTION 1 to Section 149(b)1E: Buildings altered so that the duct system no longer meets the criteria of Section 144 (k) 1, 2, and 3.
+EXCEPTION 1 to Section 149(b)1.E.: Buildings altered so that the duct system no longer meets the criteria of Section 144 (k)=1, 2, and 3.